Azure/azure-sdk-for-net/sdk/textanalytics/Azure.AI.TextAnalytics/samples/Sample1_DetectLanguage.md

 ## Detecting the language of multiple text inputs

-To detect the language of a collection of text inputs in the same language, call `DetectLanguages` on an `IEnumerable` of strings.
+To detect the language of a collection of text inputs in the same language, call `DetectLanguagesBatch` on an `IEnumerable` of strings.
 The results are returned as a `DetectLanguageResultCollection`.

 ```C# Snippet:TextAnalyticsSample1DetectLanguagesConvenience
 DetectLanguageResultCollection results = client.DetectLanguageBatch(inputs);